qri-io/website-refresh/README.md

 ### Ordering Documentation Articles

 Docs articles will list in alphabetical order by default, but can be ordered manually by specifying a `weight` (number) property in the markdown frontmatter.
 Lower weight will be given higher priority

+## Redirects

+Redirects are defined in `gatsby-node.js`.
+The plugin `gatsby-plugin-netlify` generates pages for each redirect during build.